apalermo01/theme-builder/README.md

 live in `./themes/theme_name/trees/i3/config`.

 # Roadmap
-- [ ] restructure temporary dots repo
+- [x] restructure temporary dots repo
-- [ ] configure custom scripts that get moved to home directory
+- [x] configure custom scripts that get moved to home directory
-- [ ] configure custom scripts that run when the theme is switched
+- [x] configure custom scripts that run when the theme is switched
 - [ ] make dedicated dotfiles repo
 - [ ] make new option for builder to move dots into repo instead of directly to the final destination
+- [x] convert all theme configs to yaml
+- [ ] write up comprehensive documentation
+- [ ] add more screenshots / workflow demonstrations

 # Credits
 Big thanks to Stavros Grigoriou (stav121) for providing the initial inspriation